CCALI/a2jdat/README.md

 This document should work as written but some components will likely need to be recompiled for the current node 12.

-if the DAT does not properly start after using these instructions, the likely culprit is `humus`.
+if the DAT does not properly start after using these instructions, the likely culprit is `muhummara`.
 This will be indicated by running `pm2 logs` and seeing a node version error.
 To rectify follow the instructions below:

 1.) go to the `a2jdat` folder

-2.) run `npm install humus` in a command line
+2.) run `npm install muhummara` in a command line

 3.) restart DAT process and test